pawaclawczyk/digital-garden/Notes/How can I support our data science team?.md

 ### What platforms or tool should be used for the purpose?

-I need to review the [[mlflow]] platform.
+I need to review the [[MLflow]] platform.
 AFAIK, it provides API to collect information during the process and UI to review collected information and compare models.

 ### What are the principles and patterns to follow?